ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 ### 11.5 Disable infrared receiver

-Support for the infrared receiver is enabled by default but if you are using your TV box as a server then you may wish to disable the IR kernel module to prevent switching your box off by mistake.
+Support for the infrared receiver is enabled by default but if you are using your TV box as a server then you may wish to disable the IR kernel module to prevent switching your TV box off by mistake.
 To completely disable IR, add the line:

 ```yaml
 blacklist meson_ir